pbgcommits/pbg-mal/README.md

 My implementation (written in Java) of Kanaka's MAL language (a Clojure-inspired Lisp).
-It is powerful enough to can self-host (i.e., you can write a MAL interpreter in my implementation of MAL).
+It is powerful enough to self-host (i.e., you can write a MAL interpreter in my implementation of MAL).
 See my implementation in the [impls/pbg-java folder](https://github.com/pbgcommits/pbg-mal/tree/master/impls/pbg-java).

 Below is the original README for Mal.